coinbase/coinbase-ruby/README.md

 # Coinbase Wallet Gem

-This is the official client library for the Coinbase Wallet API v2.
+This is the official client library for the [Coinbase Wallet API v2](https://developers.coinbase.com/api/v2).
 We provide an intuitive, stable interface to integrate Coinbase Wallet into your Ruby project.

+_Important:_ As this library is targeted for newer API v2, it requires v2 permissions (i.e. `wallet:accounts:read`).
+If you're still using v1, please use [older version](https://github.com/coinbase/coinbase-ruby/releases/tag/v2.1.1) of this library.

 ## Installation